stefan-wuensch/tmp/README.md

 **Note**: All the images presented here can be viewed in their native size by clicking the image and then clicking **Raw**.

+Also note: This example uses a web site created with a `CloudFormation Template`.
+If a customer requests monitoring for a site that was created _without_ a CloudFormation Template, _they will have to provide specific names and IDs_ for things like the database and load balancer.

 # Gathering Parameters